reefab/dual-budaschnozzle-x-carriage/README.md

 ![Step 2](pics/fanduct_step2.jpg) Apply the foil tape to the inside well and poke holes in it, I used three layers
 ![Step 3](pics/fanduct_step3.jpg) Cut the Magic Eraser pad to fit inside the well and cut holes.
 You'll notice that it almost fill the inside of the well but don't worry, it compress very well.
 ![Step 4](pics/fanduct_step4.jpg) Put some kapton tape on top of the foam and cut holes

-*Caveat*: after dozens of hours of printing, this fanduct that I printed in PLA is slightly sagging just below the heating block.
-It doesn't seem to cause issues.

 ### Final assembly